josegabrielnb/deep-mining/README.md

 # deep-mining
-Scripts developed for the study of Barreat & Katzourakis, ***Deep-mining of vertebrate genomes reveals a hidden diversity of endogenous viral elements***.
+Scripts developed for the study of Barreat & Katzourakis, ***Deep mining reveals the diversity of endogenous viral elements in vertebrate genomes***.

 The code files in the present repository are organised according to the step in the methods in which they were used.